-All the artwork represented by Vetri is handmade by artists.
-Each piece is made individually and is unique.
-Because your piece is handmade, there may be some slight variations in size, color, and shape.
-We are careful to inspect all the artwork for any flaws that would compromise the quality or value of the work.
-If you have questions or concerns about this, or the artwork you have purchased, please contact the gallery directly at 206.667.9608, or by email at firstname.lastname@example.org
+All the artwork shown at Vetri is handmade by artists, designers, and makers.
+Because your piece is handmade, there may be some slight variations in form, size, shape, and color.
+If you have questions regarding specific works, please contact the gallery directly at 206.667.9608, or by email at firstname.lastname@example.org

 An item that I want is sold out.
 Will it ever become available again?

 In some cases the item may be available again and in others it may be a one of a kind artwork.
-Please contact the gallery directly at email@example.com or 206.667.9608 with specific questions regarding availability of artworks.
+Please contact the gallery directly at email@example.com or 206.667.9608.
+We can usually do a special commission.

-At this point in time we do not offer automated registry services.
-It would be our pleasure to work directly with you to for your wedding or special events.
+It would be our pleasure to work with you to create a registry for your wedding or special event.

-Vetri offers free insurance appraisals on all work purchased from our gallery.
-If you have work that you would like appraised please contact the gallery directly.
+Vetri offers complimentary non-IRS insurance appraisals on all work purchased from our gallery.

 Artist Submission Policy

 We accept artist submissions on an ongoing basis.
-We encourage all prospective artists to familiarize themselves with our gallery and the artists we represent.
-If you feel you would be a good fit and would like to submit work for review please send a digital submission to firstname.lastname@example.org.
+If you would like to submit work for review please send a digital submission to email@example.com.
 Please include a cover letter, at least five images (jpgs only please) of your current work, an artist statement, and current resume, as well as any supplemental material.
 We will get back to you within 8 weeks of your submission.
-Thanks!

 Changing an order after it has been placed: